 Suitcase or backpack?
 I want to say backpack because it’s more sustainable, but I am known to overpack on most of my trips (eeek).
-Even for a two or three day trip, I at least bring a carry on.
+Even for a two or three-day trip, I at least bring a carry-on.

 Fast travel or slow travel?
 I prefer slow travel.
-I feel like I am able to really experience more of what a city or town as to offer if I take my time.
+I feel like I am able to really experience more of what a city or town has to offer if I take my time.
 When I do fast travel, I always feel a need to go back and visit a place again.